esymeptoo/esy-npm/README.md

-this is a npm package for test
+you can use npm install esy-npm to use it for example